A look at COVID-19 vaccinations in Canada on Feb. 13, 2021

 New Brunswick is reporting 1,366 new vaccinations administered over the past seven days for a total of 18,643 doses given.
 The province has administered doses at a rate of 23.90 per 1,000.
 There were zero new vaccines delivered to New Brunswick for a total of 25,850 doses delivered so far.
 The province has received enough of the vaccine to give 3.3 per cent of its population a single dose.
 The province has used 72.12 per cent of its available vaccine supply.

-Manitoba is reporting 1,408 new vaccinations administered for a total of 52,664 doses given.
-The province has administered doses at a rate of 38.245 per 1,000.
-There were 3,510 new vaccines delivered to Manitoba for a total of 69,600 doses delivered so far.
+Manitoba is reporting 1,053 new vaccinations administered for a total of 53,717 doses given.
+The province has administered doses at a rate of 39.01 per 1,000.
+There were zero new vaccines delivered to Manitoba for a total of 69,600 doses delivered so far.
 The province has received enough of the vaccine to give 5.1 per cent of its population a single dose.
-The province has used 75.67 per cent of its available vaccine supply.
+The province has used 77.18 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 13,132 doses given.
 The territory has administered doses at a rate of 291.053 per 1,000.
 There were zero new vaccines delivered to the Northwest Territories for a total of 14,400 doses delivered so far.
 The territory has received enough of the vaccine to give 32 per cent of its population a single dose.
 The territory has used 91.19 per cent of its available vaccine supply.